-Mountain Goat Capture and Handling Capture Activities.-During August 2020, 6 animals (males, n = 3; females, n = 3) were captured in the Lions Head-Mt.
-Sinclair areas (Figure 6).
-All animals were simultaneously marked with GPS (TGW-4590) and lightweight VHF (Telonics MOD-410) radio-collars.
-Since 2005, 153 mountain goats have been radio-marked GPS = 130, VHF = 23) in the Lions Head and Sinclair Mountain study areas; GPS location data has been compiled for 99 animals within this area.
-Currently (as of 1/1/2021), 25 animals are marked in these two areas; all other previously deployed collars have either remotely released or animals have died.
+Mountain Goat Capture and Handling

+Capture Activities.-During August-September 2021, it was not possible to conduct mountain goat captures due to particularly poor weather conditions and logistic contraints.
+During previous capture events (2005-2020) all animals were simultaneously marked with GPS (TGW-4590) and lightweight VHF (Telonics MOD-410) radio-collars.
+Since 2005, 153 mountain goats have been radio-marked GPS = 130, VHF = 23) in the Lions Head and Sinclair Mountain study areas; GPS location data has been compiled for 104 animals within this area.
+Currently (as of 1/1/2022), 21 animals are marked in these two areas; all other previously deployed collars have either remotely released or animals have died.
 Annual capture activities are important for maintaining adequate sample sizes and compensating for natural or scheduled collar losses.